syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/layouts.md

 ### Defining group collapsible state

-You can control whether a group can be collapsed or not during resize using the [isCollapsible](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#iscollapsible) property.
+The [isCollapsible](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonGroupModel/#iscollapsible) property can determine whether a group can be collapsed or not during resize.
 By default, the property is set to `true`.
-If you want to prevent the group from being collapsed, you can set this property to `false`.
+To prevent the group from being collapsed, set the property to `false`.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}